 Ghiyas-ud-din faced internal and external problems when he ascended the throne.
-The administrative set-up established by Ala-ud-din was destroyed by his successors while no steps were taken to establish a new one.
-The nobles and the courtiers had become negligent towards their responsibilities and engaged themselves pleasures and entertainment.
-The Sultan had lost his prestige both among the nobles and the subjects.
+The administrative set-up established by Ala-ud-din was destroyed by his successors and no steps were taken to establish a new one.
+The nobles and the courtiers had become negligent towards their responsibilities and engaged themselves in pleasures and entertainment.
+The Sultan had lost his prestige for both among the nobles and the subjects.
 Ghiyas-ud-din faced these hurdles with courage and succeeded in solving them.

 The first task of Ghiyas-ud-din was to strengthen his position on the throne and for that he tried to conciliate the nobles and the people.
 He pursued a policy of conciliation mixed up with sternness towards the nobles.
-Ghiyas-ud-din attempted to improve the finances of the state and for that purpose, pursued the policy of encouraging agriculture and protecting cultivators.
+Ghiyas-ud-din attempted to improve the finances of the state and for that purpose he pursued the policy of encouraging agriculture and protecting cultivators.
 His twin objects were to increase the land under cultivation and improve the economic condition of the farmers.
 The practice of measurement and survey of land which was adopted during the reign of Ala-ud-din was abandoned.
-Instead, the old system of sharing of the produce was revived.
-He improved means of irrigation and plant-many gardens.
+Instead, the old system of sharing of the production was revived.
+He improved the means of irrigation and plant-many gardens.

 Ghiyas-ud-din improved the means of communication.
 Roads were repaired and improved.
 Bridges and canals were also constructed.
 He improved the postal system.
 The judicial system was also improvised by Ghiyas-ud-din.
 The practice of rigorous punishment and that of torture for extracting truth was generally prohibited.
 Ghiyas-ud-din was a capable military commander and was affectionate towards his soldiers.
 He looked after their welfare and paid them well.
 But he was a strict disciplinarian as well.
 Within two years after his accession, Ghiyas-ud-din succeeded in enhancing the strength of his army.
 Ghiyas-ud-din proved himself more aggressive imperialist than Ala-ud-din.
-He frankly pursued the policy of annexation.
-He annexes the territories of all those rulers who were defeated by him.
+He pursued the policy of annexation.
+He annexed the territories of all those rulers who were defeated by him.
 He captured Telingana, raided Jajnagar and conquered Bengal.